Tagliapietra96/logger/README.md

 Logger wouldn’t be what it is without the amazing contributions of these projects:

 - [Charmbracelet Lipgloss](https://github.com/charmbracelet/lipgloss): Provides elegant terminal styling, making the log output visually appealing.
 - [Gen2brain Beeep](https://github.com/gen2brain/beeep): Enables desktop notifications to ensure you never miss critical log events.
+(Licensed under the BSD 2-Clause License.
+See `THIRD_PARTY_LICENSES.md` for more details.)

 I encourage you to visit their repositories, explore their features, and, if you find them useful, consider giving them a ⭐️ to show your support.